Finding the Right Memory Care Community - Parc Provence Memory Care

 Your Visit to Parc Provence

-We hope you will consider Parc Provence as you make your decision about memory care.
-We’d like you to meet our staff and tour our apartments and community spaces.
-And we’re ready to answer your questions.
+We hope you will consider Parc Provence as you make your decision about memory care living options.
+We’d like you to meet our staff in person and tour our apartments.
+And we’re ready to answer your questions about quality of life here at our community so that you can have peace of mind.
 We know how important this decision is.

 Since 2004, Parc Provence has been a leader in residential memory care.
 Our person-centered dementia program has earned the highest credentials, as have our team members.
-In fact, we are pioneers in caring for those with dementia and Alzheimer’s disease.
+In fact, we are pioneers in caring for those with Alzheimer’s disease and other types of dementia.
 And we are proud to serve families from across the United States.

 When you’re ready to visit, call us at 314-697-2081 to schedule a personal tour or request information.
-Our community of well-being maintains the highest standards in memory care.
+Our community of well-being maintains the highest standards in senior living.
 We’re here, ready to talk with you about your unique needs.